Poudre Fire Authority

 Fire Prevention and Community Risk Reduction (FPCRR)

 FPCRR is responsible for administering safety and fire prevention programs.
-These programs include fire protection systems, inspection services, investigations, commercial construction, public education, and hazardous-materials regulation.
+These programs include fire protection systems, inspection services, investigations, commercial construction, public education, and hazardous materials regulation.

 Outreach and Education